weeweedrypants/HitchHub/README.md

 ## Issues

-If there is an issue with the latest commit file, please use the initial commit file to run the code.
+If there is an issue with the latest commit file as I have experienced, please use the initial commit file to run the code.
+You can download the latest commited files to copy and paste (SRC, __tests__, __mocks__, app.js) into the inital commited file that you have downloaded.
+Afterwards perform npm install react-native-vector-icons --save.
 Thank you.